HL7/cql/input/pages/03-developersguide.md

 'abcdef'
 ```

-To combine a list with a separator, provide the separator argument to the [.id]#Combine# operator:
+To combine a list with a separator, provide the separator argument to the <span class="id">Combine</span> operator:

 ``` cql
 Combine({ 'completed', 'refused', 'pending' }, ';')